Access to collections and services

 - We keep a record for statistical purposes, of the names of our researchers and the institutions they are affiliated to, together with the list of documents they have consulted.
 We do not share this information with anyone else.
 If you do not wish to have your name added to our database, please let us know.

 The materials held in this repository are unique and irreplaceable.
 Careful handling can help to preserve them for future generations.
-We therefore ask you to observe the following guidelines:
+Therefore, we ask you to observe the following guidelines:

-- Ensure that you have clean hands when handling material.
+- Ensure that you have clean hands when handling the material.